hanami/guides/content/v2.0/views/input-and-exposures.md

 <p><%= book.description %></p>
 ```

 To render, this template requires a book object.
-The books show view can provide that book object to the template using an __exposure__.
+A view can provide that book object to the template using an __exposure__.

 ## Exposures

 Exposures are the mechanism that allow values to be passed from views to templates.
 They are defined using the `#expose` method, which accepts a symbol specifying the exposure's name.
-Here the exposed book is a struct with a title and description:
+Here, as an example, the exposed book is a struct with a title and description:

 ```ruby
 # app/views/books/show.rb